Nooch98/Portable-VCS/README.md

 * current folder is not Git repo
 * Git working tree has uncommitted changes
-* target remote does not exist
 * snapshot is invalid
 * snapshot decryption fails

+if remote does not exist:
+* publish continues as local git commit only

 Before publish it always: